NamJaeHyeon/JSPromiseAwaitAsync/README.md

 ```
 1. codeA is executed.
 2. codeB is executed.
-3. codeC and codeD are executed at the same time (multitasking)
+3. codeC and codeD start running at the same time. (multitasking)

 For example,
 ```